jsonform/jsonform/README.md

 - The [Underscore.js](http://documentcloud.github.com/underscore/) utility belt

 The JSON Form library may require further libraries, depending on the features you need for the forms you need to render.
 In particular:
+- [ACE](http://ace.ajax.org/) is needed to render rich text input fields.
+The [deps/opt/ace](https://github.com/joshfire/jsonform/tree/master/deps/opt/ace) folder contains a minimal set of files from ACE to render a JSON input field.
+Beware that the code of `ace.js` needs to be encapsulated in `(function(require,define,requirejs) {...})(undefined,undefined,undefined);` before it may be used within JSON Form.
 - [Bootstrap](http://twitter.github.com/bootstrap/) v2.0.3 or above is more or less needed (unless you enjoy ugly forms, that is) if you don't provide your own styles.
 JSON Form only needs the ```bootstrap.css``` file.
 - The [JSON Schema Validator](https://github.com/garycourt/JSV) is used to detect and report validation errors upon form submission.
 The [deps/opt](https://github.com/joshfire/jsonform/tree/master/deps/opt) folder contains a "build" of the JSON Schema Validator for use in JSON Form.
 - [Bootstrap Dropdowns](http://twitter.github.com/bootstrap/javascript.html#dropdowns) v2.0.3 or above is needed for ```imageselect``` fields.
 - [jQuery UI Sortable](http://jqueryui.com/demos/sortable/) v1.8.20 or above is required for drag-and-drop support within arrays and tabarrays.
 Note the plugin itself depends on jQuery IU Core, jQuery UI Mouse, and jQuery UI Widget.
 - [wysihtml5](http://jhollingworth.github.com/bootstrap-wysihtml5/) is required if the form uses ```wysihtml5``` textarea fields.
+- [Spectrum](http://bgrins.github.com/spectrum/) is required if the form uses `color` fields.

 All of these libraries are in the [deps](https://github.com/joshfire/jsonform/tree/master/deps) folder, although you might want to check their respective Web site for more recent versions.